 You can do it wherever – and no extra kit is necessary.
 Dynamic stretching relies solely on using your own body through quick, controlled movements.

-Before speed-focused sessions like intervals or track work, do some plyometric drills such as hops, bounds or explosive jumps to help improve your running efficiency.
+Without raising yourself all the way to standing, shift your weight to your left side intervals or track work, do some plyometric drills such as hops, bounds or explosive jumps to help improve your running efficiency.
 Mason warns against doing too much, however, as overdoing these high-impact moves can increase fatigue and worsen your performance in the main event.
 If you’re unsure how much is right for you, it could be worth talking to a healthcare professional who knows about runners.

 5 dynamic stretches to include in your warm-up